chatch/stellarexplorer/README.md

 ## Development

-NOTE: use npm instead of yarn to install the dependencies - see [#15](https://github.com/chatch/stellarexplorer/issues/15) for details

 See the section [Exploring Private / Local Development Networks](#private-networks) for connecting to different backend networks.
 By default steexp will look for a local instance of horizon.

 Start: